 Modeled after the NHL’s Calder Trophy, this award showcases the first-year NHL player who had the most outstanding season.

-WINNER: Jonathan Huberdeau of the Florida Panthers (receiving 10 of the 27 first-place votes and appearing on 18 of 27 ballots)
+WINNER: Nathan MacKinnon of the Colorado Avalanche (receiving 26 of 29 first-place votes and appearing on 27 of 29 ballots)

 MOST OUTSTANDING GOALTENDER

 Modeled after the NHL’s Vezina Trophy, this category celebrates the goaltender who had the most outstanding season.

 WINNER: Semyon Varlamov of the Colorado Avalanche (receiving 11 of 29 first-place votes and appearing on 22 of 29 ballots)

 Arguably the biggest reason for the Avalanche’s turnaround is Varlamov, whose consistently strong net-minding gave Colorado a chance to win every game.